DukeLarsey/Linux-Administration-Project/README.md

 ### System discovery
 The objective here is to understand the system and identify existing system info before making any changes.

-1. First identify the Linux distribution
+1. First identify the Linux distribution:
 ```bash
 cat /etc/os-release
 ```

 <br>

-2. Identify the kernel version
+2. Identify the kernel version:
 ```bash
 uname
 ```